oss-generic/process/docs/FormatsAndConventions.md

 * add a script to migrate stress tests to the new format

 ```
-Example 3. a commit message for a commit that is part of a multi-commit PR:
+Example 3 - A commit message for a commit that is part of a multi-commit PR:
 ```
 Unify variations of toSet() methods